 Suggested Emphasis: God is powerful and He can change the laws of nature to protect His people.

-Memory Verse: “And my God will meet all your needs according to His glorious riches in Christ Jesus.”
-Philippians 4:19
+Memory Verse: “And my God will meet all your needs according to the riches of his glory in Christ Jesus.”
+Philippians 4:19, NIV

 Because Pharaoh wouldn’t let Israel go, the firstborn sons in every Egyptian family were killed.
 God “passed over” His people, and none of them died.
 The Egyptians then urged the Israelites to leave quickly.
 They were so anxious to see them leave that they gave them gold, silver, and clothing to take with them.
 Moses took the bones of Joseph with them as they left.
 Joseph had made the Israelites swear to do this four hundred years before (Genesis 47:29-30; Exodus 13:19).
 The Israelites had been in Egypt 430 years (12:40).

 When the Hebrew people left Egypt, God did not leave them to find their own way to Canaan.
 He led them in the most strategic path and provided a tall, vertical pillar of cloud to lead them by day and a pillar of fire to guide them at night.
 Even an angel of God travelled in front of Israel.